AdeebIsmail/parallel-algorithm-analysis/Report-1.md

 ## 1. Group members, what algorithm they are implementing

-1. Bitonic Sort: Student name
+1. Bitonic Sort: Jack Williams
 2. Merge Sort: Adeeb Ismail
 3. Radix Sort: Soham Nagawanshi
-4. Sample Sort: Student name
+4. Sample Sort: David Armijo

 ### 2. Brief project description, what architecture you are comparing your sorting algorithms on.